I159/go_deep/README.md

 ## Motivation

-This is my personal education project.
+This is my personal educational project.
 Things I want to train and learn with this project: AI deep learning basics, Go IoC architecture approaches, Go programs performance optimization and profiling, design tools for distributed systems.
 The goal is to assemble a flexible and efficient deep learning framework on pure Go.
 Further plan is to implement GPU computations support and make it possible to use the library for distributed systems.

 ## Installation